zaldivar10/MineSweeperKata01/README.md

 2.3 Check for game over (doesn't contain a bomb)
 3.1 Display square value (adding function only)
-3.2 Display unit test messages (adding function only) 4.1 - Display square selection (when marking bomb around)
+3.2 Display unit test messages (adding function only) 4.1 Display square selection (when marking bomb around) 5.1 Check for Victory

 # Technical Debt and Open Items
-4.1.1 Work on proper display of Game Board and message related to Square flagged as bomb
+TD1.
+Work on proper display of Game Board and message related to Square flagged as bomb TD2.
+Add validation for valid input (square position, not repeated)